nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 Note that the subtitle should be included in the section's navigation TOC entry.
 See the section [EPUB 3 Navigation Document](#epub-3-navigation-document) for detailed instructions.

-Sometimes the source material has a chapter or part number, or a phrase indicating the number, followed by a chapter or part heading as two distinct block elements.
-In this case, the number is included in the same `h[x]` element as the heading that follows it.
+In some cases, the source material includes a chapter or part number — often preceded by a word like Chapter or Part — followed by the chapter or part heading as separate elements.
+In such cases, the number must be included within the same `h[x]` element as the heading.
 The number is marked up with a [^span^] with `class="chnum"` or `class="partnum"`.
 A [^br^] element is inserted after the `<span>`.

 ```html
 <h1><span class="chnum">Chapter 1</span><br/>Chapter heading</h1>